subquery/documentation/docs/quickstart/quickstart_chains/polkadot-kilt.md

         #     method: AttestationRemoved
 ```

-The above code indicates that you will be running a `handleWasmEvent` mapping function whenever there is an `Transfer` event on any transaction from the Astar contract.
-Similarly, we will run the `handleWasmCall` mapping function whenever there is a `approve` log on the same contract.
+The above code indicates that you will be running a `handleAttestationCreated` mapping function whenever there is an `AttestationCreated` event on any transaction from the Kilt Blockchain.
+Similarly, we will run the `handleAttestationRevoked` mapping function whenever there is a `AttestationRevoked` log on Kilt.

 Check out our [Substrate Wasm](../../build/substrate-wasm.md) documentation to get more information about the Project Manifest (`project.yaml`) file for Substrate WASM contracts.